-I wanted to go to Berlin for a while, after I met a lovely gal at a boring longitudinal research course my manager tricked me into going (soz, love longitudinal surveys, one of the most useful and demanding research methods but learning to solve long equations whilst I can do the same with 2 clicks in SPSS wasn’t that interesting!).
-She was originally from Berlin and she talked about what a vibrant, artistic, cultural, musical city it is, which got me very excited!
+I really fancied checking out Berlin for a while, after I met a lovely gal at a boring longitudinal research course my manager tricked me into going (I love longitudinal surveys, one of the most useful and demanding research methods but learning to solve long equations when I can do the same with 2 clicks in SPSS wasn’t that interesting.).
+She was originally from Berlin and she talked about what a vibrant, artistic, cultural, musical city it is, which sounded just like my cup of tea.

-The weather was gorgeous!!!
-Sunny and warm!
-I got my first sunburn, one of many to come as summer holidays are fast approaching!
+The weather was gorgeous.
+Sunny and warm.
+I got my first sunburn, one of many to come as summer holidays are fast approaching.

-There was music everywhere!!!
+There was music everywhere.
 Musicians busking literally everywhere, music in shops, restaurants.
 Berlin definitely loves music!

-The first day, after wandering around some of the main landmarks (the architecture in this city is breathtaking and there are glorious parks and greenery everywhere!!)… during which we got to see vintage cars as there was an exhibition going on, bikes for 5 people which looked so much fun, horse carriages (we got to pet these gorgeous horses) and many more…
+The first day, after wandering around some of the main landmarks (the architecture in this city is breathtaking and there are glorious parks and greenery everywhere) during which we got to see vintage cars as there was an exhibition going on, bikes for 5 people which looked so much fun, horse carriages (we got to pet gorgeous horses) and many more…

-we ended up at the riverside, sunbathing with the locals!
+we ended up at the riverside, sunbathing with the locals…